tailoringexpert/platform/tailoringexpert-data-jpa/README.md

 ### Identifikatoren der aller Anforderungen eines Kapitels
 ```
-select * from identifikator where ANFORDERUNG_ID in (select anforderung_id from anforderungdefinition where ANFORDERUNGGRUPPE_ID = (select ANFORDERUNGGRUPPE_ID from anforderungdefinitiongruppe where KAPITEL='4.11.2.13'));
+select * from identifier where ANFORDERUNG_ID in (select anforderung_id from anforderungdefinition where ANFORDERUNGGRUPPE_ID = (select ANFORDERUNGGRUPPE_ID from anforderungdefinitiongruppe where KAPITEL='4.11.2.13'));
 ```